Intercropping, Crop Diversity and Pest Management

 Intercropping is the practice of growing different crops in the same field.
 There are many spatial combinations possible for intercropping, including mixed intercropping, in which different crops are planted in the same row or without regard to row, and row intercropping, which involves planting different crops in alternating rows.
 Crop rotation involves planting different crops on the same plot during different times of the year, and can include some of the benefits of intercropping, such as reducing insect pest populations, increasing beneficial insects, and weed suppression.
 In addition, non-crop plants such as weeds, cover crops, and habitat plantings can be combined in space and time to influence numbers of pest and beneficial arthropods on the main crop.

 It is often stated that pests will be less damaging in fields with a mixture of crops than in fields with a single crop, also known as monocultures.
 This idea is based in part on the assumption that a given pest will find fewer acceptable hosts to feed or lay eggs on in a more diverse field.
 However, reviews of the literature indicate that insects that have a broad host range may not be reduced by diversifying crops (Andow 1991).
 Results can be mixed.
-For example, intercropping studies with whiteflies (Bemisia tabaci), which feed on a wide range of crops, have demonstrated a reduction in numbers by intercropping in some studies and not in others (Fig. 1).
+For example, intercropping studies with whiteflies (Bemisia tabaci), which feed on a wide range of crops, have demonstrated a reduction in numbers by intercropping in some studies and not in others (Figure 1).
 Smith and McSorley (2000) and Smith et al. (2000, 2001) found no reduction in whitefly densities using eggplant or squash as trap crops, corn as a barrier crop, or mixtures of poor hosts as "diversionary" crops.
 However, Frank and Liburd (2005) found reduced numbers of Bemisia tabaci and aphids (several species) in a more diverse cropping system involving squash and a living mulch, buckwheat (Fagopyrum esculentum Moench).

 Research indicates that insects with a narrow host range, such as pests that only attack cruciferous crops, are more readily reduced in number when host crops are mixed with non-host crops (Andow 1991, Hooks and Johnson 2003).
 The diamondback moth, (Plutella xylostella), which only attacks cruciferous crops, is an example of a pest with a narrow host range (Fig. 2a–b).
 When an herbivore encounters a plant that it cannot feed on, it must expend additional time and energy searching for an acceptable plant.
 This reduces the time and energy the insect has to cause crop damage or deposit offspring, and in some instances it encourages the insect to migrate from the area.
 Insects rely on visual, olfactory, and tactile cues to find host plants.
 The presence of non-host plants can interfere with an insect's ability to detect host plants by physically masking the presence of the host plant or by producing volatiles that confuse the insect.
-In this sense, diverse habitat can reduce the "apparency" of host plants to pests (Figs. 3–4).
+In this sense, diverse habitat can reduce the "apparency" of host plants to pests (Figures 3–4).

 Host range and host-finding are two aspects of insect behavior that determine how an insect will react to a given crop mixture.
 The "resource concentration" hypothesis of intercropping and pest management states that it is easier for an herbivore to become abundant when the resources it needs to live and reproduce are concentrated in a monoculture than when these resources are diluted with non-host plants.
 This explanation for how intercropping can reduce pest densities implicates pests with a narrower rather than a broader host range.

 Trap cropping relies on manipulating insect host-finding mechanisms and host preferences.
 A trap crop is a plant that draws a pest away from the main crop.
 Effective use of trap crops requires that insects concentrated on trap crops must be destroyed by spraying or tillage before they disperse to other plants.
 Trap crops can be intercropped with the main crop, although they are more often planted on the perimeter of the field containing the main crop.
 In some instances, the trap crop and the main crop are the same crop, but the trap crop is planted earlier than the main crop.
 Often when a pest becomes more abundant on one crop species than another, it is incorrectly assumed that the crop with high pest numbers may function as a trap crop.
 In order to serve as a trap crop, a plant species must draw pests away from the main crop, resulting in fewer pests on the main crop than if the trap crop were not present.
-Alfalfa has been used as a trap crop to draw Lygus (also known as the western tarnished plant bug, Lygus hesperus) away from main crop plantings of cotton and strawberries (Fig. 5).
+Alfalfa has been used as a trap crop to draw Lygus (also known as the western tarnished plant bug, Lygus hesperus) away from main crop plantings of cotton and strawberries (Figure 5).
 However, the alfalfa must be carefully managed with insecticides, a bug-vac suction device, or timely cutting to prevent Lygus from building up and moving into strawberry or cotton (UC IPM 2011).
 In Florida, collard greens (Brassica oleracea var. acephala L.) have been used as a trap crop to suppress infestations of diamondback moth larvae in cabbage (Mitchell et al. 2000).
 While there are only limited cases of trap cropping being successfully used by growers, these two examples demonstrate that trap cropping can be used to manage generalist pests such as Lygus and specialist pests such as diamondback moth.

 Living mulches are minor crops that are planted within a major crop and can be considered as a type of intercropping.
 Living mulches may be planted on adjacent rows of the main crop, within the same row as the main crop and within close proximity of the main crop.
 Non crop plants are typically used as living mulches in vegetable systems including buckwheat and white clover, Trifolium repens L. Some benefits of using living mulches include reduced pest populations, increased densities of beneficial insects, and improvement in soil texture and structure because of the organic matter added to the soil (Frank and Liburd 2005, Nyoike and Liburd 2010).
 Nyoike and Liburd (2010) reported higher populations of beneficial insects when buckwheat was intercropped with squash as opposed to using UV-reflective mulch in squash plantings.
-Similarly, Frank and Liburd (2005) found lower pest pressure and higher beneficial insect populations in treatments containing buckwheat and squash compared with other conventional systems of growing squash in the absence of a living mulch (Fig. 6).
+Similarly, Frank and Liburd (2005) found lower pest pressure and higher beneficial insect populations in treatments containing buckwheat and squash compared with other conventional systems of growing squash in the absence of a living mulch (Figure 6).

 1. Floral Resources

 Intercropping with insectary plants (also called companion plants) can be used to enhance the activity of predators and parasitoids by providing them with habitat and food sources such as nectar, pollen, and alternate hosts or prey.
 Pollen is an important source of protein and other nutrients for many beneficial arthropods, including pollinators, and nectar is an important energy and nutrient source (Jervis et al. 2005).
 Research in Florida has demonstrated that predatory minute pirate bugs (Orius spp.) can build to high numbers in sunflower (Helianthus annuus).
 Planting sunflower on the perimeter of pepper fields can increase the density of minute pirate bugs in the pepper, helping suppress western flower thrips (Funderburk et al. 2011).
-Parasitism of mole crickets in Florida by the introduced wasp, Larra bicolor is enhanced by the availability of nectar from flowering plants, Spermacoce verticillata and Chamaecrista fasciculata (Portman et al. 2010) (Figs. 7–8).
+Parasitism of mole crickets in Florida by the introduced wasp, Larra bicolor is enhanced by the availability of nectar from flowering plants, Spermacoce verticillata and Chamaecrista fasciculata (Portman et al. 2010) (Figures 7–8).
 Strip-intercropping eggplant with dill (Anethum graveolens) increased predation of Colorado potato beetle (Leptinotarsa decemlineata ) egg masses by ladybird beetles and lacewings in New Jersey (Patt et al. 1997).

 It is important to keep in mind that some pest species, such as thrips, leafminers, Lygus, and certain moths, can also benefit from the availability of floral resources.
 Densities of diamondback moth and imported cabbage worm were higher on broccoli inter-planted with certain flowers than broccoli planted alone (Zhao et al. 1992).
 In order to be effective, insectary plants must integrate easily into the farmer's production system, not become a weed, and not serve as a significant host for other insect pests and diseases.